parkermac/LO/README.md

 Collections of forcing files are identified by [gridname]_[tag] which is also referred to as [gtag] or Ldir['gtag'].

 A specific run is identified by [gridname]_[tag]_[ex_name] which is also referred to as [gtagex] or Ldir['gtagex'].

+NOTE: some of the code will parse a gtagex into it constituent gridname, tag, and ex_name.
+To do so it assumes these are separated by an underscore "_", so don't use underscores in any of your gridnames, tags, or ex_names.

 | LO | LO_output |
 | --- | --- |